Jonathan2251/lbd/source/funccall.rst

 function call.
 So ArgLocs.size() is 6, each argument information is in ArgLocs[i].
 When VA.isRegLoc() is true, meaning the arguement pass in register.
 On the contrary, when VA.isMemLoc() is true, meaning the arguement pass in memory stack.
-When pass in register, it mark the register "live in" and copy directly from the register.
+When passing in registers, it marks the registers "live in" and copy directly from the registers.
-When pass in memory stack, it creates stack offset for this frame index object and load node with the created stack offset, and then puts the load node into vector InVals.
+When passing in memory stack, it creates stack offset for this frame index object and load node with the created stack offset, and then puts the load node into vector InVals.

-When ``llc -cpu0-s32-calls=false`` it pass first two arguments registers and the other arguments in stack frame.
-When ``llc -cpu0-s32-calls=true`` it pass first all arguments in stack frame.
+When ``llc -cpu0-s32-calls=false`` it passes first two arguments registers and the other arguments in stack frame.
+When ``llc -cpu0-s32-calls=true`` it passes all arguments in stack frame.

-Before take care the arguemnts as above, it call analyzeFormalArguments().
+Before taking care the arguemnts as above, it calls analyzeFormalArguments().
-In analyzeFormalArguments() it call fixedArgFn() which return the function pointer of CC_Cpu0O32() or CC_Cpu0S32().
+In analyzeFormalArguments() it calls fixedArgFn() which return the function pointer of CC_Cpu0O32() or CC_Cpu0S32().
-ArgFlags.isByVal() will be true if when meet "struct pointer byval" keyword such as "%struct.S* byval" in tailcall.ll.
+ArgFlags.isByVal() will be true if it meets "struct pointer byval" keyword, such as "%struct.S* byval" in tailcall.ll.
 When ``llc -cpu0-s32-calls=false`` the stack offset begin from 8 (in case the arguement registers need spill out) while ``llc -cpu0-s32-calls=true`` stack